-2.10.1 If subject to the authority of an Anti-Doping Organisation, is serving a period of Ineligibility; or

-2.10.2 If not subject to the authority of an Anti-Doping Organisation and where Ineligibility has not been addressed in a results management process pursuant to the Code, has been convicted or found in a criminal, disciplinary or professional proceeding to have engaged in conduct which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person.
-The disqualifying status of such Person shall be in force for the longer of six years from the criminal, professional or disciplinary or professional sanction imposed; or

-2.10.3 Is serving as a front or intermediary for an individual described in Article 2.10.1 or 2.10.2.
+- 2.10.1 If subject to the authority of an Anti-Doping Organisation, is serving a period of Ineligibility; or - 2.10.2 If not subject to the authority of an Anti-Doping Organisation and where Ineligibility has not been addressed in a results management process pursuant to the Code, has been convicted or found in a criminal, disciplinary or professional proceeding to have engaged in conduct which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person.
+The disqualifying status of such Person shall be in force for the longer of six years from the criminal, professional or disciplinary decision or the duration of the criminal, disciplinary or professional sanction imposed; or - 2.10.3 Is serving as a front or intermediary for an individual described in Article 2.10.1 or 2.10.2.

-In order for this provision to apply, it is necessary that the Athlete or other Person has previously been advised Anti-Doping Organisation in writing bv an with jurisdiction over the Athlete or other Person, or by WADA, of the Athlete Support Person's disqualifying status and the potential Consequence of prohibited association and that the Athlete or other Person can reasonably avoid the association.
-The Anti-Doping Organisation shall also use reasonable efforts to advise the Athlete Support Person who is the subject of the notice to the Athlete or other Person that the Athlete Support Person may, within 15 days, come forward to the Anti-Doping Organisation to explain that the criteria described in Articles 2.10.1 and 2.10.2 do not apply to him or her.
-(Notwithstanding Article 17, this Article when the Athlete even applies Support Person's disgualifying conduct occurred prior to the effective date provided in Article 20.7.)
+In order for this provision to apply, it is necessary that the Athlete or other Person has previously been advised Anti-Doping Organisation writing by an jurisdiction over the Athlete or other Person, or by WADA, of the Athlete Support Person's disqualifying status and the potential Consequence of prohibited association and that the Athlete or other Person can reasonably avoid the association.
+The Anti-Dopina Organisation shall also use reasonable efforts to advise the Athlete Support Person who is the subject of the notice to the Athlete or other Person that the Athlete Support Person may, within 15 days, come forward to the Anti-Doping Organisation to explain that the criteria described in Articles 2.10.1 and 2.10.2 do not apply to him or her.
+(Notwithstanding Article 17, this Article when the Athlete Support Person's even disqualifying conduct occurred prior to the effective date provided in Article 20.7.)